 Software and System Setup

-Bases2Fastq is run as either a static binary executable or in a containerized execution with Docker.
-Therefore, setting up Bases2Fastq requires setting up Docker or the static binary on a compute environment that meets system requirements.
-You must also configure the compute environment to transfer input and output files.
+When you set up Bases2Fastq on a system, you must install a static binary executable or use a Docker container.
+Additionally, to set up Docker or a static binary compute environment that meets system requirements, you must configure the compute environment to transfer files.

 System Requirements